 Contents of the BIG Sin package

 Let me say upfront that I do not recommend this set for the faint of heart or beginners.
 It's an advanced resin set and you will need some experience (and steady hands) to construct and paint it properly.
+The first task (which is also the most nerve-racking) is to separate the fragile resin parts from the cast blocks.

 In their Brassin sets, Eduard is well known for going "all out".
 Every switch, knob, cable harness etc that is on the real aircraft is reproduced here in exquisite detail.
 In 1:48 scale some of these parts are extremely small and you will need good lighting, a magnifier and fine tweezers.